 This involves removing some small secondary branch growth to create a less dense canopy.
-It is carried out by preferentially removing the dead, dying, diseased and damaged / broken branches first with branches that run parallel or overlapping one another secondly.
-Crown thinning is normally specified as a percentage (of the foliage area) and is carried out to produce an even canopy of well structured, balanced and good framework of limbs and branches typical of the species or variety of tree.
+It is carried out by preferentially removing the dead, dying, diseased and damaged/broken branches first with branches that run parallel or overlapping one another secondly.
+Crown thinning is normally specified as a percentage (of the foliage area) and is carried out to produce an even canopy of well structured, balanced, and good framework of limbs and branches typical of the species or variety of tree.

 There is a common misconception that crown thinning will help to alleviate concerns of light or transmission signals.
-The crown thinning works are often unsuccessful to alleviate these concerns because the amount of branch wood we remove without harming the tree (up to 10% of the foliage area) is insufficient to significantly improve light levels passing through the tree's canopy or remove the 'obstruction' to the transmission signal.
+Such crown thinning work is often unsuccessful in alleviating these concerns because the amount of branch wood removed without harming the tree (up to 10% of the foliage area) is insufficient to significantly improve light levels passing through the tree's canopy or remove the 'obstruction' to the transmission signal.